-Residential and small business Internet connections often use dynamic IP addressing pools for WAN IPs, making it impossible to host services such as a VPN server by IP address.
-Workarounds exist, such as Dynamic DNS, but require the use of a third party DNS provider, which may not be ideal.
+Residential and small business internet connections frequently utilize dynamic IP addressing pools for WAN IPs, making it challenging to host services like VPN servers by IP address.
+Traditional workarounds, like Dynamic DNS, involve relying on a third-party DNS provider, which may not be ideal.

-Some carriers (especially mobile LTE and satellite based providers) utilize CGNs to scale availability of IPv4 address space while the Internet transitions to IPv6.
-When CGN is in use on a carrier’s network, subscribers do not receive a publically routable WAN IP address, making it impossible to “phone home” to any service
+Some carriers, especially those offering mobile LTE and satellite-based services, use CGNATs to scale the availability of IPv4 address space during the transition to IPv6.
+When a carrier network uses CGNAT, subscribers don't get a publicly routable WAN IP address, effectively rendering it impossible to connect back home to any service.

-Given a singular WAN IP address, residential and small business networks use NAT to provide for multiple IP addresses on the local LAN.
-This means complex port forwarding rules must be put in place to host a VPN service.
-Moreover, misconfigured port forwarding can leave the home or office open to attack and/or compromise.
+Given a single WAN IP address, residential and small business networks often employ NAT to provide multiple IP addresses on the local LAN.
+This requires complex port forwarding rules to host a VPN service.
+Worse, misconfigured port forwarding can leave your home or office vulnerable to cyber-attacks.

-Big Network’s Remote Access solution intensely simplifies the process of setting up Remote Access as straightforward as possible.
-With no need for Dynamic DNS or Port Forwarding, automatic NAT traversal, and universal client support.
-Configure a Cloud Network, install our Apps, and login.
-Done.
+Big Network’s Remote Access solution overcomes these challenges, making the process of setting up Remote Access as straightforward as possible.
+With no need for Dynamic DNS or Port Forwarding, automatic NAT traversal, and universal client support, your path to seamless connectivity becomes a breeze.